 PUMPKIN BEER ICE CREAM WITH PRETZELS AND MARSHMALLOWS RECIPE

-OK, so first you’ll have to make the ice cream… But it’s pretty easy to do and mostly consists of a lot of waiting around while it chills in the fridge and freezer.
+The pumpkin beer ice cream is pretty easy to make and mostly consists of a lot of waiting around while it chills in the fridge and freezer.
 I recommend you make it on the weekend, so you have the entire week to come home from work and eat it.
 Because that’s pretty much a life goal right there.

-The ice cream is made with pumpkin beer.
+True to its name, the ice cream is obviously made with pumpkin beer.
 Because I was thinking about what could be better than pumpkin ice cream and I decided that was pumpkin beer ice cream.
 But I wanted other goodies involved, too, like pretzels and mini marshmallows.
 I’ve never been much for plain ice cream and love when it’s chock full of candy/chocolate/treats.